disk91/stm32-it-sdk/README.md

  - ITSDK_WITH_UART_RXIRQ_BUFSZ / size of the RX IRQ circular buffer for each of the serial channel (power of two)
  - ITSDK_WITH_EXPERIMENTAL / activate or deactivate some experimental code by default set it to DISABLE
  - ITSDK_LOGGER_WITH_SEG_RTT / activate or deactive the segger RTT console (see segger.md file)
+ - ITSDK_STATEMACHINE_STATIC / state machine optimization with definition stored in flaash instead of RAM

 ### configDriver.h
  - ITSDK_DRIVERS_WITH_ACCEL_DRIVER
  - ITSDK_DRIVERS_ACCEL_LIS2DH12